 Whats your favourite Country?
 Whenever I get asked this question (and I get asked it a lot) I do have to think about my answer for a bit.
-I have to think back to my recent trips and trips 6+ years ago and the only answer that really feels right is..
+I have to think back to my recent trips and trips over the last 10 years and the only answer that really feels right is..
 Thailand!
 I tend to follow the answer up with – ‘I know it’s really cliché and so many people will say that Thailand is their favourite Country’, but the thing is, for me, Thailand holds such a special place in my heart.

 I’ve been through a lot there, I’ve had a lot of fun there, I’ve met many friends there and I’ve been so many times and changed each time that it just feels right saying that.

 So here’s a little story for you on why Thailand will always hold a special place in my heart and how I went full circle from my first time visiting in 2011 to my most recent time in 2019.

 The first time I went to Thailand was in November 2011, I was 21 and I flew into Bangkok to start my month in Thailand before going onto Australia to start my Working Holiday Visa.
 I’d been to the USA for 4 months the previous summer but this was my first big backpacking trip, and I was on my own.

 I didn’t know what to expect of Thailand and of Bangkok, I mean, I arrived with a huge suitcase (which I soon ditched and replaced with a backpack).
 I’d literally never eaten Thai food before, the closest I had got to Asian food before was a Chinese Takeaway.
 I was scared of crossing the road and didn’t have a clue how to do it when cars just wouldn’t stop (!!) and the heat and humidity were unbearable!